arner/arc42-template/README.md

 ## Goal

-Architecture documents should be more easily:
+Architecture documents should be easily:

 - accessible
 - searchable